proxymo75015/extractor_sierra/readme.md

 frame_XXXXX_even.wav: Even channel (mono, 16-bit, 11.025 kHz)
 frame_XXXXX_odd.wav: Odd channel (mono, 16-bit, 11.025 kHz)

+Robot files that contain audio must also provide a valid audio primer.
+Either a primer block must be reserved in the header or the zero-compression primer flag must be set; otherwise the extractor aborts with an error to match ScummVM's behaviour.

 metadata.json containing frame and cel metadata